Snowpark Container Services: Working with services

 USAGE

-To communicate with a service.
+To communicate with a service you need the USAGE privilege on the service endpoint.
 Required for creating a service function, using public endpoints, and connecting from another service.

 MONITOR